gnprice/toml-cli/README.md

 USAGE:
     toml <SUBCOMMAND>

-FLAGS:
+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help       Print help information
-    -V, --version    Prints version information
+    -V, --version    Print version information

 SUBCOMMANDS:
-    get     Print some data from the file help    Prints this message or the help of the given subcommand(s) set     Edit the file to set some data (currently, just print modified version)
+    get     Print some data from the file help    Print this message or the help of the given subcommand(s) set     Edit the file to set some data (currently, just print modified version)
 ```